Tag Archives | Consumer Behavior

 The Physics of Marketing — Ideal Gas Law

 If you have ever climbed up a mountain, you know that it is much colder at the top than at the bottom.
 Have you ever wondered why?
 Well it is because the atmospheric pressure is much lower than if you were at sea level.
 There is simply less atmosphere above you.
-This relationship between pressure, volume, […]
+This relationship between pressure, […]

 Seth Riffs on Proximity